Information Sheet for Parents & Guardians

 At Day 28 follow-up.

 We will contact you 28 days after your child was recruited into the study to find out how they are.
-This will likely be by telephone or email and should take around half an hour of your time.
+This will likely be by telephone, email or post and should take around half an hour of your time.
 We would also like to look at your child’s medical records so that we can collect information on healthcare costs such as prescriptions, visits to the GP and so on.
 This is to allow us to work out if the additional test to reduce antibiotic use will save money in the NHS in the long run.

 Longer term follow up using health data